Chevrotain/chevrotain/readme.md

 # Chevrotain

-Chevrotain is a high performance fault Tolerant Javascript parsing DSL for building recursive decent parsers.
+Chevrotain is a **Javascript parsing DSL** for building fault tolerant recursive decent parsers.

-Chevrotain is **NOT** a parser generator. it solves the same kind of problems as a parser generator, just without the code generation phase.
+Chevrotain is **NOT** a parser generator. it solves the same kind of problems as a parser generator, just without any code generation phase.

 ## [---> Try it online <---](http://sap.github.io/chevrotain/playground/)